Best UTV Trailer or ATV Trailer

 - Easy access.
 Need to grab something off of the trailer?
 Boom, super easy to access, add, remove or use.

 - Typically the floor of the open bed trailer is going to be made of a natural source like wood.
 This makes the unit cheaper, however maintenance must play into your decision because the floor WILL need to be replaced eventually.
+You'll also want to make sure the load rating of the trailer exceeds your loaded vehicle weight (gas, tools, cooler, etc).

 Flat Bed Trailer